emmajanedrews/base-template/_posts/2018-01-22-forget-faqs-you-need-to-ask-the-saqs.md

 {% include pullquote.html %}

 When you’re looking to join a team or brokerage, you should be the one doing the interviewing.
 Not the other way around.
-You want to make sure that they have what you need to perform at a high level.** I’ve actually put together a list of SAQs for you to ask the next time you meet with a broker.**
+You want to make sure that they have what you need to perform at a high level.&nbsp;**I’ve actually put together a list of SAQs for you to ask the next time you meet with a broker.**

 They include questions like, “How is your company ranked in the marketplace?” and “What technology is available to me for free?”